mechatroner/vscode_rainbow_csv/DEV_README.md

 `'chromium' | 'firefox' | 'webkit' | 'none': The browser to launch.
 [Optional, defaults to 'chromium']` If `none` is provided it wouldn't run unit test and it wouldn't kill the server when the browser window is closed.

+If exceptions happens in extension.js you will be able to see it in the browser console (but the line number would be wrong).

 #### Issues
 * FS mount not working: https://github.com/microsoft/vscode-test-web/issues/16